Skip to main content

 Parameters

-The instance parameter provides access to the thread’s data and state:
+The state parameter provides access to the thread’s data:

 getMessages